“Some people aren’t loyal to you, they are loyal to their need of you. Once their need changes, so does their loyalty.” ~Unknown

 How to Torture a Narcissist in 10 Steps

-So, if you want to torture and torment a narcissist and control him, here’s what you do.
+So, if you want to torture and torment a narcissist and control them, here’s what you do.

 2. Be extremely sure of yourself.
 If the narcissist calls you conceited, you reply with something like, “Conceited?
 No way!
 I’m just convinced – have you seen the statistics?”
 This is right on their level – they’ll “get” it and it’ll make them want you more, because they secretly wish they could be that way.

 3. Never say “I love you too.”
-It’ll keep him wondering!
+It’ll keep them wondering!
+And it’ll keep them chasing you relentlessly.
+(Like children, narcissists always want what they cant have!)

 4. Keep a certain amount of distance between the two of you – and never commit to anything, ever.